Make Gymboree Park Slope A Safe Place for Our Babies and Toddlers

 -What happens to a supporting bar whose latch malfunctions even once?
 Is it ignored?
 Repaired?
 Are these incidents recorded?

 -Since the playground landscape at Gymboree Play and Music changes every two weeks, it creates safety hazards since the equipment is constantly moved, taken apart, and rebuilt.
 Is an engineer putting the equipment together?
 What are his/her credentials to build elevated structures for newborns, infants and children to climb and jump on?
 How much time does s/he have to build out the structures every two weeks?
 It's my understanding that the people who put together the equipment at Park Slope are contractors, not Gymboree employees.

 -How can current and future customers trust that this will never happen again?

 We are concerned parents and want a safer play environment.

-Kathy NYC needs your help with “Mark Breitbard, Maryann O'Neill: Make Gymboree A Safe Place for Our Babies and Toddlers”.
-Join Kathy and 72 supporters today.
+Citizen Squirrel needs your help with “Mark Breitbard, Maryann O'Neill: Make Gymboree A Safe Place for Our Babies and Toddlers”.
+Join Citizen and 72 supporters today.